The type of pot you choose can increase your chances of successfully growing your new houseplant!

 To take this matter one step further, this saturation level is the same regardless of the size of the pot.
 So if the saturation level of potting soil is 2 inches, then half of a 4-inch pot will be saturated.

-If you fill 1 inch of your 4-inch pot with rocks and 3 inches with soil, how much usable soil will the plant’s roots have?
-(Usable soil is defined here as soil that isn’t super wet.)
+If you fill 1 inch of your 4-inch pot with rocks and 3 inches with soil, how much soil will the plant’s roots have?
+(Usable soil is defined here as soil that isn’t super wet and suffocating.)
 The plant would only have 1 inch of usable soil.
 Why?
 2 inches of soil would be saturated and 1 inch would be the rocks at the bottom.

 - Buy pots with drainage holes to help prevent over-watering